We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 My collection includes two electric pads, one electric blanket, a heated back massager, and a microwavable one.
 I am so stoked to geek out on heating pads with you.

 You probably already know that heat is recommended for muscle soreness or general aches and pain.
 Multiple studies, including one from

 Heat is thought to help pain by relaxing tensed or spasming muscles and by disrupting the transmission of painful impulses from your brain.
 It may be especially effective for menstrual cramps and lower back pain.

-Since I have used and loved many heating pads, I included my personal favorites that I’ve tested and meet Healthline standards.
+Additionally, since I have used and loved many heating pads, I included my personal favorites that I’ve tested and meet Healthline standards.